Hyperspherical Autoencoder for High-Fidelity Image Reconstruction and Generation: Hyperspherical Autoencoder (HAE)

 \textbf{Progressive Training Strategy.} We train our model in four progressive stages to balance semantic alignment and reconstruction fidelity.

-\textit{Stage 1: Semantic-Structural Alignment.} In the initial phase, we train the CNN patch embedding and the decoder to establish a stable latent space.
+\textit{Stage 1: Semantic-Structural Alignment.} In the initial phase, we train the encoder—specifically focusing on the hierarchical patch embedding—alongside the decoder to establish a stable latent space.
 We employ a combination of the directional alignment loss, pixel-wise reconstruction loss, and perceptual loss: